LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/trees/tree_building.rst

 .. admonition:: Data and software
 	:class: green

 	The input data for this tutorial is a supermatrix of a set of sequences for which you want to build a phylogeny, and a table of taxonomy for those sequences.
 If you're following along step-by-step, the supermatrix was produced in :ref:`the previous tutorial<concat_alignments>`.
-The file ``taxonomy_GB_CCCP.csv`` within the :ref:`sectionD archive` is the corresponding taxonomy table.
+The file ``taxonomy_GB_CCCP.csv`` within the :ref:`sectionD archive <sectionDdata>` is the corresponding taxonomy table.

 	This tutorial uses the :ref:`FastTree <fasttree>` software, as well as the :ref:`phylabel.R<phylostuff>` script.
 You should also have a tree viewer, such as **FigTree** or **Dendroscope**, installed on your personal computer.